-State Dept. Allows Embassies, Consulates to Acknowledge Pride Month
+State Dept. allows embassies, consulates to acknowledge Pride month

+The State Department has issued guidance to U.S. embassies and consulates that allow them to acknowledge Pride month.
 A State Department spokesperson on Friday said embassies and consulates have received guidance that allows them to recognize Pride month.
-"Advancing the human rights of vulnerable groups including LGBTI persons is a core component of U.S. foreign policy," the spokesperson told the Washington Blade.

 Comments